ijsandoval93/ABB-Robot/README.md

 The Unload file was used for testing the product and checking whether the product either passed or failed its inspection.

-ABB robots use Rapid language in their program RobotStudio to be taught.
+ABB robots use RAPID language.

+This following code was written in their program RobotStudio.

 *** NOTE: This code has been finalized and no further modifications will be implemented.
 5/1/23. ***